fiddir/pyforwind/README.md

 # pyforwind
-Synthetic IEC standard wind fields with extended turbulence characteristics
+An open source package to generate synthetic IEC wind fields with extended turbulence characteristics